ljwagerfield/crdt/README.md

 #### Vector clock redundancy with CvRDT payloads

 Vector clock headers become redundant when used with CvRDT payloads, since the payload is capable of identifying its own pairs and producing valid LUBs.
-Fortunately, the pairs identified by the `vclocks` will be a superset of the pairs identified by the payload, so merging for each `vclock` pair will ensure necessary merges for the payload are not missed.
-This is because the `vclock` guarantees unique increments, whereas the payload may not: consider a set of weekdays observed by the application - objects identified as pairs by the `vclock` will likely possess convergent payloads.
+Fortunately, the pairs identified by the `vclocks` will be a superset of the pairs identified by the payload, so merging for each `vclock` pair will at worst produce redundant merge operations.
+This is because the `vclock` guarantees unique increments, whereas the payload may not: consider a set of weekdays observed by the application - objects identified as pairs by the `vclock` could possess duplicate payloads.

     A1:B2:C1:[{MON, TUES}] + A1:B2:D1:[{MON, TUES}] = A1:B2:C1:D1:[{MON, TUES}]